lukmuk/em-stuff/FIB-lamella-prep-notes/fib-lamella-prep.md

 # FIB TEM lamella preparation

+For an updated version visit Github: [lukmuk/em-stuff/FIB-lamella-prep-notes](https://github.com/lukmuk/em-stuff/tree/main/FIB-lamella-prep-notes)

-Some personal notes and experiences I had with sample preparation for transmission electron microscopy (TEM) using a focused ion beam (FIB)/scanning electron microscopy dual-beam system.
-Hopefully, some of the following notes are useful for anyone, even though modifications may be necessary for other material system/application/instrument.
+Some personal notes and experiences I had with sample preparation for transmission electron microscopy (TEM) using a focused ion beam (FIB)/scanning electron microscopy dual-beam system (mostly an FEI Strata 400S).
+Hopefully, some of the following notes are useful for someone, even though modifications may be necessary for other material system/application/instrument.
 Especially the final thinning steps often require on-the-fly adjustments on sample tilt/beam parameters which can only be judged from personal experience with the instrument/sample.
 Therefore, different operators of FIB instruments use different settings and workflows which work for them.

 ## Youtube videos